Solidying schedules, Fair Workweek bill expected to at Council

 Gym introduced the bill in June 2018 with eight co-sponsors to protect an estimated 130,000 workers who occupy positions in the retail industry, hospitality and food industries in Philadelphia, and have often struggled with shifting, unreliable schedules.

+“A Fair Workweek will change my life," Marriott hotel worker Lekesha Wheelings testified at a hearing on the bill in October.
+"Right now I only get my schedule with 48 hours notice.
+Occupancy at my hotel has gone up, but I made $5,000 less in 2017 than I did in 2016 because of reduced hours.
+I love my job and I know that I have to do this to take care of my family, but I’ve made a lot of sacrifices.
+I’ve had to apologize to my children for not being able to tuck them into bed at night.
+I told them I have to do this to pay the bills.”

-A 2018 survey of 700 workers in these industries conducted by UC Berkeley in Philadelphia found 66 percent of retail and service workers had irregular, variable work schedules; 62 percent of the workers got schedules with less than two weeks notice; and 29 percent work on-call – meaning they are not guaranteed hours and are only called in to work at irregular intervals; and 77 percent wanted more scheduling stability and predictability.
+A 2018 survey of 700 workers in these industries in Philly, conducted by UC Berkeley, found 66 percent of retail and service workers had irregular, variable work schedules; 62 percent of the workers got schedules with less than two weeks notice; and 29 percent work on-call – meaning they are not guaranteed hours and are only called in to work at irregular intervals; and 77 percent wanted more scheduling stability and predictability.

 The legislation, if it passes, would go into effect in 2020 and apply to companies in the retail, hospitality or food services industry that have 250 or more employees and 30 or more locations worldwide, and would apply to full- and part-time employees.
 Employers will be required to provide detailed schedules 10 days in advance in 2020; 14 days in advance by 2021.
 At hiring, employees must get a "written, good faith estimate of the employee's work schedule," including their average number of hours per 90 days and whether they will be on-call.